vincefav/RNN-Funny-Word-Finder/README.md

 # RNN-Humor
 Use an RNN to predict how funny a word is!
-(WIP, nothing interesting here yet)